StevenMolina22/showup/docs/TASKS.md

 - [2024-12-19] Updated main page to use real Apify events with graceful degradation
 - [2024-12-19] Added validation for environment variables and event data quality
 - [2024-12-19] Enhanced query to target crypto, AI, and developer events specifically
+- [2024-12-19] Created event-utils.ts with caching and utility functions for event fetching
+- [2024-12-19] Updated event detail page to use real fetched events instead of mock data
+- [2024-12-19] Implemented event caching for improved performance across components
+- [2024-12-19] Added getEventById and getRelatedEvents utility functions

 ## 🎉 Project Status
 **CORE FEATURES COMPLETE + APIFY API INTEGRATED** - The minimalist tech events aggregator UI is fully functional with real event data from Apify API.
 All key requirements have been implemented: